The Web address of this article is

 choosing to have an affair, see if

-this opens up some options (later).
+this opens up some options (later)

 Notice

-several themes to these options: they...
+several themes in these options: they...

 treat "too little tome together" as a symptom of some unfilled